- 7" Tall

 When making larger bongs glass artists will typically use a lathe.
 The lathe spins the glass tube and allows the artist to weld different pieces together.
 When using a lathe, glass blowers can join different sections which include things like percolators, air chambers, and decorative designs.
 The different sections of a larger bong are made ahead of time and then assembled on the lathe.
 The base may be blown out like a traditional bong, or it could be more of a straight tube style.

 Percolator or No Percolator

-Some bongs, especially soft glass bongs typically won't have a percolator built in.
+Some bongs, especially soft glass bongs typically won't have a percolator built-in.
 The water filtration will happen in the base of the water pipe where the water is held in what is essentially a reservoir.
 You will put your flower in the bowl which is inserted into the downstem.
-The bottom of the down stem is below the waters surface so that when you take a hit the smoke has to travel through the water before it enters into your lungs.
+The bottom of the down stem is below the surface of the water so that when you take a hit the smoke has to travel through the water before it enters into your lungs.
 This process filters the smoke to make for a more pleasant smoking experience.

 Even more complex percolators involve shower head, matrix, honeycomb, inline, turbine, fritted, spiral, and Faberge egg percs.
 These can be paired with each other to make extremely complex filtration chambers to allow for the smoothest smoke imaginable.

 Standard water pipes come with a grommeted bowl.
 Essentially there is a hole in the water pipe, and a rubber grommet is used to adapt the downstem to the bong.
 Then the bowl slides into this down stem.
 With this standard setup the bowl will have an o-ring to help seal the bowl to the downstem ensuring a solid pull when taking a hit.